-Those essential pre-kindergarten skills include the ability to play, communicate and collaborate with others, the ability to listen to and follow instructions, and the ability to wait in line or sit still.
-Knowing the alphabet, colors, shapes and being able to count often feel important, but research hasn’t borne that out.
-Importantly, the purpose of kindergarten is to make sure all children have the same foundation before entering the first grade no matter what skills they have developed before kindergarten.
+Those essential pre-kindergarten skills include the ability to play, communicate, and collaborate with others, the ability to listen to and follow instructions, and the ability to wait in line or sit still.
+Knowing the alphabet, colors, and shapes, and being able to count often feel important, but research hasn’t borne out that these are essential skills for future success.
+After all, the purpose of kindergarten is to make sure all children have the same foundation before entering the first grade no matter what skills they have developed before kindergarten.

 Is this to say preschool shouldn’t be a consideration?
 Not at all.
 Many preschools offer excellent opportunities to build the social and play skills kids need to be successful.
 Others are important in that they offer children a faith-based foundation consistent with their cultural expectations.
-But making the transition to a preschool is less about reaching a preschool age and more about making sure a child can meet preschool enrollment expectations and has been emotionally prepared to make the transition away from their child care setting.
+But making the transition to a preschool is less about reaching a preschool age and more about making sure a child has been emotionally prepared to make the transition away from their child-care setting.

 Many preschools ask that children have a certain level of independence before entry.
 They may need to be reliably potty trained, able to feed themselves, or capable of washing their hands.
-Because children reach these milestones at wildly different ages, it’s possible that some children might be ready to enter preschool as young as 30-months old or as old as two-and-a-half-years.
-Other children may not be ready until they are over four-year-old.
+Because children reach these milestones at wildly different ages, it’s possible that some children might be ready to enter preschool at 30 months.
+Other children may not be ready until they are over 4 years old.

 More important than skills, however, is understanding whether both children and parents are ready to make a transition.
 In some cases transitioning a child away from child care that’s already providing good social education opportunities can be traumatic.
 And some parents who have children at home may simply not be ready to separate from their child.